chanukyasds/data_analytics/README.md

 # data_analytics

-This will allow you to perform Data Analytics and Represent the Results in Graphical Way.
+This module will allow you to Fetch data from website and Perform Data Analytics and Represent the Results in Graphical Way.

 Technologies Used: